szawrowski/caitlyn/docs/usage/traits.md

 # Type Traits

-The `required` type trait provides a more elegant alternative to `std::enable_if` for enforcing template constraints in C++.
+The `Required` type trait provides a more elegant alternative to `std::enable_if` for enforcing template constraints in C++.

 **required** _**< CONDITION**, **OPTIONAL_RETURN_TYPE >**_